Aiko Herzig-Yoshinaga: Activism

 Herzig-Yoshinaga joined the National Council for Japanese American Redress (NCJAR) in 1980 (the same year the Commission on Wartime Relocation and Internment of Civilians (CWRIC) was created) and contributed her archival research to NCJAR's class-action lawsuit seeking reparations from the government.
 The following year, in 1981, Herzig-Yoshinaga was hired by the CWRIC as its lead researcher, and she soon after unearthed one of the most significant pieces of evidence in the case for redress.
 Lieut.
 Gen. John L. De Witt, who had overseen the evacuation and imprisonment of Japanese Americans during the war, had written a "Final Report on Japanese Evacuation from the West Coast."
 Herzig-Yoshinaga found the single remaining copy of an earlier draft of the "Final Report," which explicitly stated that intelligence sources agreed Japanese Americans posed no threat to U.S. security in 1943.
-Additionally, while the military had claimed that there wasn't time to conduct hearings and determine the loyalty of individual Japanese Americans, DeWitt said in this earlier draft that time was irrelevant to his plan, and that it was "impossible" to tell Japanese Americans apart, saying "it was impossible to separate the sheep from the goats."
+Additionally, while the military had claimed that there was not time to conduct hearings and determine the loyalty of individual Japanese Americans, DeWitt said in this earlier draft that time was irrelevant to his plan, and that it was "impossible" to tell Japanese Americans apart, saying "it was impossible to separate the sheep from the goats."

-Herzig-Yoshinaga shared the copy of the "Final Report" with the CWRIC, NCJAR and redress activists.
+Herzig-Yoshinaga shared the copy of the "Final Report" with the CWRIC, NCJAR, and redress activists.
 The document played a large part in the CWRIC's report, Personal Justice Denied, which concluded that the incarceration of Japanese Americans was the product of "race prejudice, war hysteria, and a failure of political leadership."
 Additionally, thanks in large part to Herzig-Yoshinaga's discovery of this document, the convictions of Gordon Hirabayashi, Fred Korematsu, and Minoru Yasui were overturned, and the Civil Liberties Act of 1988 granted an official apology and $20,000 to each camp survivor or their heirs.